DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 DNS packets don't need to be parsed nor rewritten.
 DNSCrypt simply wraps them in a secure, encrypted container.
 Encrypted packets are then exchanged the same way as regular packets, using the standard DNS transport mechanisms.
 Queries and responses are sent over UDP, falling back to TCP for large responses only if necessary.

 DNSCrypt is stateless.
 Every query can be processed independently from other queries.
 There are no session identifiers.
-Clients can replace their keys whenever they want, without extra interactions with servers.
+In order to better defend against fingerprinting, clients can replace their keys whenever they want, without extra interactions with servers.

 DNSCrypt packets can securely be proxied without having to be decrypted, allowing client IP addresses to be hidden from resolvers ("Anonymized DNSCrypt").